ArchiveBox/docs/Quickstart.md

 ./setup   # installs all dependencies
 ```

-For more install instructions, including the manual setup and docker instructions, see the [[Install]] page.
+For more detail, including the manual setup and docker instructions, see the [[Install]] page.

 ## 2. Get your list of URLs to archive